ashleycallahan/custom-php-facebook-feed/README.txt

 	3.3 Save.

-4. Open the feed.php file in a web browser (http://YOURURLHERE.indiana.edu/_php/facebook/feed.php).
+4. Open the feed.php file in a web browser (Example: http://YOURURLHERE.com/_php/facebook/feed.php).
 This should return the initial JSON feed and set the cache.

 5. Edit /_php/facebook/feed.php